seanlinxs/issue-tracker/DEVELOPER_README.md

 Hyphens in HTML are replaced with camel cased names: e.g, `max-length` becomes `maxLength`, `border-collapse` becoomes `borderCollapse`, etc

 JSX has shorthand for specifying pixel values: you can just use a number(`6`) instead of a string(`"6px"`)

+Always use property validations when passing data from one component to another.
+Property validation is checked only in development mode, and a warning is shown in the console when any validation fails.

+Use default property values when needed.

+Use `this.props.children` to access nested components.